• Home

 1. Navigate to the flag's Targeting tab.

-The "Available context kinds" menu with one context kind selected.
+The "Select context kinds" dialog with two context kinds selected.

-The "Available context kinds" menu with one context kind selected.
+The "Select context kinds" dialog with two context kinds selected.

 Only target small numbers of contexts individually

-We recommend using individual targeting for very small numbers of individual contexts.
+We recommend using individual targeting only for very small numbers of individual contexts.
 Individually targeting more than 10,000 contexts per environment may cause performance degradation, because the SDK takes longer to initialize when the targeting rules payload is large.
-To learn more about targeting many contexts, read Creating targeting rules.

 If your application is already sending data back to LaunchDarkly, you can search for any context kind by name or key.
 These strings are case sensitive.